rwaldron/idiomatic.js/readme.md

     Programs should be written in one language, whatever that language may be, as dictated by the maintainer or maintainers.

 <h2 id="Backbone">Backbone.js</h2>
-<p>At Datu Health, we currently use the <a rel="nofollow" class="external text" href="http://backbonejs.org/">Backbone.js</a> framework to structure our front end code.
+<p>At Datu Health, we currently use the <a rel="nofollow" class="external text" href="http://backbonejs.org/" target="_blank">Backbone.js</a> framework to structure our front end code.
 It's a pretty flexible solution and provides tools to build single page applications.
-The previous link takes you to the source, but you may also want to reference the <a rel="nofollow" class="external text" href="http://backbonejs.org/docs/backbone.html">annotated source</a> as it provides a little more context and insight into how each method works.</p>
+The previous link takes you to the source, but you may also want to reference the <a rel="nofollow" class="external text" href="http://backbonejs.org/docs/backbone.html" target="_blank">annotated source</a> as it provides a little more context and insight into how each method works.
+Backbone includes <a href="http://underscorejs.org/" target="_blank">Underscore.js</a> so become familiar with it.</p></p>
 <p>A lot of this info is taken from the Backbone site, but it has been filtered a bit in the attempt to lay things out in a little more novice friendly way.</p>

 <h3>Backbone high level concept</h3>
 <p>In Backbone we have <a href="#Backbone_Routers">Backbone Routers</a> which parse your routes (url) and sends you to the appropriate <a href="#Backbone_Views">Backbone View</a>.
 In the <a href="#Backbone_Views">Backbone View</a>, you have the bulk of the code that displays and manipulates the html/css.
 If you have data, a singular object would be stored in a <a href="#Backbone_Models">Backbone Model</a> whereas a collection of similar items would be stored in a <a href="#Backbone_Collections">Backbone Collection</a> -- in other words, if you only have a single person object (that holds their info), that would generally be stored in a model -- but if you had, say, an address book, you would have several people objects.
-You can then take that data and use it in the view to pass along to a template to get rendered.</p>
+You can then take that data and use it in the view to pass along to a template to get rendered.

 <h3 id="Backbone_Routers">Backbone Routers</h3>
 <p>This is where you parse the url, which is what essentially pertains to the section after the domain.
-E.g. <a rel="nofollow" class="external free" href="https://my-site.com/#stuff-that-backbone-cares-about">https://my-site.com/#stuff-that-backbone-cares-about</a></p>
+E.g. https://my-site.com/#stuff-that-backbone-cares-about</p>
 <p>In the router you'll specify a routes object like so:</p>
 <pre> routes: {
    'super-cool-route': 'superCoolRouteHandler'